graspea/Fakturoid-API/README.md

 For more information please visit the [No Code of Conduct](https://github.com/domgetter/NCoC) homepage.

-> This project is developed and maintained by [Michal A. Valášek](http://www.rider.cz) and the [Altairis](http://www.altairis.cz) corporation.
+> This project was originally developed and maintained by [Michal A. Valášek](http://www.rider.cz) and the [Altairis](http://www.altairis.cz) corporation.
 This project has no official relation to the Fakturoid service or its owner.